staifmatej/bi-uos/notes/README.md

 ```

 ### `|`
-Pipe.
+A pipe (|) processes data from left to right,.
 Takes output from one command and uses it as input for the next.
 ```bash
 ls -la | grep ".txt"
 ```